By Jun P. Espina | Last updated on March 31st, 2021 at 10:40 am

 The Fake Christians Don’t Understand the Role of Faith in Christianity

 Pseudo-Christians don’t understand that real Christianity is faith-based.
 I wrote somewhere in this book that, based on the Parable of the Sower, we need to understand God’s word.
 We need to see the sense of the word fully (cf. Matt.
 13:23.)
 For a mere blind faith won’t work.
 Why?
 Because Christianity is logical; it is reasonable.
 There are things however that reason alone is incapable of explaining.
 And that is also a part of Christianity.
-That is why the Bible uses such phrase as “whosoever believeth”; “by faith,” etc. because there are things that are incomprehensible and beyond the power of reason to explicate.
+That is why the Bible uses such phrases as “whosoever believeth”; “by faith,” etc. because there are things that are incomprehensible and beyond the power of reason to explicate.

 The Fake Christians Don’t Understand that Real Faith Does Not Mean Blind Emotionalism

 The deeply emotional type of worship, however, as suggested by Warren, is not the kind of faith I am referring to here.
 As argued above, the Bible simply says that true biblical worship does not have the minutest clue of madness in it.
-If the pentecostalized recipe for worship gets a popular support, it is because people tend to respond quickly to the call of the emotion than to reason.
+If the pentecostalized recipe for worship gets popular support, it is because people tend to respond quickly to the call of emotion than to reason.
 An angry person is one example that emotion tends to dominate reason flyingly.
 Popularity should not be the basis for determining the truth.

 The Fake Christians and their Fanaticism

 Everything considered, right faith is not inferior to reason, provided it is based on the doctrines of Scripture.
 A reasonable faith cannot be equated with blind faith, which is but fanaticism or faith without substantial evidence of trustworthiness once verified with the teachings of the Holy Bible.

 A. W. Tozer explains the inadequacy of reason.
 He wrote that: